thomvolker/densityratio/README.md

   approach.

 We display `kliep()` and `naive()` as examples here.
-The other functions are displayed in the [Get Started vignette](https://thomvolker.github.io/densityratio/articles/densityratio.html).
+The other functions are discussed in the [Get Started vignette](https://thomvolker.github.io/densityratio/articles/densityratio.html).

 ``` r